How to Prevent Water in Your Basement ?

 The Common Source of Water Above the Ground

-As the Barrie Home inspector I have inspected over 8,000 properties.
+As the Barrie Home inspection has inspected over 8,000 properties.
 There are two common factors which can affect water entering your basement that I have personally come across.

 1. Water collected by your roof and discharged through your gutters and downspouts onto your property.
 This is a great amount of water.
 For example: (Just a half inch of rain falling on a 1,000-square-foot roof will yield 300 gallons of water) This amount of water if directed to one particular part of your foundation will most likely overcome “Weeping Tile Defense” and penetrate your foundation wall. ie: this is just one of many examples.